steph1793/3D-Seq-Scene-Und/README.md

 [ image graphical model ]

-In the image below, is represented the graphical model of our Deep Learning model.
-Each frame of the scene is encoded into a latent representation, from which the semantic labelling is decoded.
+The image above represents the graphical model of our Deep Learning model. $x_t$ Each frame of the scene is encoded into a latent representation, from which the semantic labelling is decoded.
 But since we are processing videos, there is a time dependency which I modelled trhough the latent representations, thus the sequential latent representation Learning.
+From this graphical and some prior insights, the objective function to be optimize (ELBO) can be derived.